AdamAntinoo/neocom-infinity/ProjectControl/PROJECT.REQUIREMENTS.md

 * ***[STORY-NIF]*** Add Category expansion/collapse.
 * ***[STORY-NIB]*** Review the access to Market Data and see if we can use the same endpoint to retrieve the data.
 * [STORY-PROJECT] Make EsiType compatible between the NIB and NIF implementations.
+* [STORY-NIN] Move the endpoint to retrieve Processed Blueprints from NIB.
+Leave the creation process at NIB.

 * [STORY-NIF] Upgrade the current bluepint page to get the new Processed Blueprint data.
 * [STORY-NIB] Create a selector to return the corresponding Market Hub for any location.
 If there is no data for the selected region then use the Jita region selector.
 * [STORY-NIB] Functions should not return null in any case.
 Non existent values should be supported and replaced by default elements easy to identifícate on Frontend or on other functions.
 Use the MOCK code to identify such cases.